2D to 3D camera calibration

 | Mean Altitude | 14.04 m (outlier affected) | 28.35 m (realistic) | — |

-The extreme LOO/Monte Carlo disparity (58–115× more variation) reveals high sensitivity to geometric configuration changes.
+The extreme LOO/Monte Carlo disparity (58–115× more variation) shows high sensitivity to geometric configuration changes.
 The system is fragile to geometric changes (removing points changes the configuration drastically) but robust to measurement noise (small uniform perturbations don't break the consensus).

 | Metric | NU Webcam (Urban) | Harbor Webcam (Marine) | Winner |